pranavreddy23/autoware.privately-owned-vehicles/README.md

 - Moving or static objected detected in vision - Treated as True Positive
 - Static object detected only in RADAR - Treated as Noise

 This leaves a **blindspot in obstacle perception for long-tail edge case scenarios**, where, if a static object is not detected by the vision system, then the detection is ignored by the autonomous vehicle.
-Such edge-case scenarios are caused by out-of-domain objects that occur rarely in driving scnes, such as fire trucks, police cars, ambulances, an animal crossing the road, etc. or strange presentations of known objects, e.g. a vehicle that has over-turned on the highway. **There are many publicly documented examples of accidents that have occured with autonomous vehicles in exactly this scenario.**
+Such edge-case scenarios are caused by out-of-domain objects that occur rarely in driving scnes, such as fire trucks, police cars, ambulances, an animal crossing the road, etc. or strange presentations of known objects, e.g. a vehicle that has over-turned on the highway. **There are many publicly documented examples of accidents that have occured with autonomous vehicles in exactly these types of driving scenario.**

 ![Obstacle Perception Challenge](Media/Obstacle_Perception_Challenge.jpg)